-Installing Python from the source code require GCC compiler.
-So must have installed required development libraries first.
+Installing Python from the source code requires a GCC compiler.
+So must have installed the required development libraries first.

 Open a terminal on your system install prerequisites for Python:

 sudo yum install gcc openssl-devel bzip2-devel libffi-devel

 Step 1 – Download Python 3.9

 Visit Python’s official download page and download the required Python on your system.
-Alternatively, You can use the following command to download Python 3.9 on local machine.
+Alternatively, You can use the following command to download Python 3.9 on a local machine.